Never Underestimate the Power of a Well-Timed Hug…

 The trick is getting the hug in there before I lose my cool.
 If she tantrums, and I argue back, I often lose my desire to show affection.
 The hug won’t happen.
 But if she tantrums and I immediately throw my arms around her, I not only stay calm, but she’s able to put the brakes on her reaction.

 I used to get so annoyed at my daughter’s intense negative reactions that I didn’t listen to her reasoning.
-In my mind, she had not reasonably justification for behaving badly.
+In my mind, she had no reasonable justification for behaving badly.
 Therefore, my focus fell to one thing: teaching her respect, goshdarnit.
 Forget her feelings.

 Now that I know and understand that she’s learning to control her reactions, I listen.
 She may start with an angry yell, but when I hug her or put my hand on her cheek, the yell stops and she explains her frustration to me.